 Is there anything that can be done if a Zelle user sends cash to a stranger (who is easily identifiable) and that stranger refuses to return the accidental payment?
 The text messages between **** and Ms. Asilo are below my signature.
 Thank you for any insight/help you can provide!Michelle to our Zelle executive contact

-A goodwill gesture from Chase and a warning to Zelle users
+A goodwill refund from Chase and a warning to Zelle users: Be careful!

 And soon, both the Zelle and Chase teams agreed to help Asilo.

-The good news for Asilo is that because of her long-term good customer history with Chase, the bank has returned her $500 as a goodwill gesture.
+The good news for Asilo is that because of her long-term good customer history with Chase, the bank has refunded her $500 as a goodwill gesture.
 Her part of the story is over.